 After you have the small parts installed and soldered into place you can install the larger components.
-These parts include crystal XTAL1, the electrolytic capacitors, trim-pots VR1 & VR2, the transistors, and the headers for the LED displays.
+These parts include crystal XTAL1, the electrolytic capacitors, trim-pots VR1 & VR2, the transistors, and the bumpons for spacing the LED displays.

-Note particularly that the 7-segment LED displays are each mounted on two 5 pin headers which are soldered to the pc board (see picture below).
-Make sure that the headers are absolutely vertical and flush with the pc board before soldering the pins so that the displays will fit properly under the enclosure cover.
-If you prefer, you can carefully push the headers onto the 7-segment displays and then solder them to the pc board.
-That method assures proper alignment but make sure that the headers sit snugly onto the pc board surface.
-Make sure that the 'dot' on the 7-segment displays are at the bottom.
+Note particularly that the 7-segment LED displays are each mounted above two rubber bumpons which are stuck to the pc board (see picture page 7).
+Make sure that the bumpons are centered with-in the display silkscreen on the pcb board.
+The rubber bumpons are used as spacers for the displays so that they are at the proper height Make sure that the 'dot' on the 7-segment displays are at the bottom.